jtomchak/real-world-react/README.md

 * auth reducer to handle 'REGISTER' a lot like login
 * common reducer to redirect and capture the currentUser!
 * Sweet.
 Now make a user.

+# Part 14
+* Settings Component with settings reducer, updated store too
+* http PUT method for '/user' to save user data
+* Click to logout action that will remove currentUser and redirect
+* Still need to reset LocalStore, so currently, logging out then refreshing will infact log you back in. d'oh